ADVISORY COUNCIL OF CANADIAN SCREEN INDUSTRY PROFESSIONALS AND LEADERS

 AVI GREWAL – INFLUENTIAL MEDIA AND ENTERTAINMENT EXECUTIVE & SCREEN CATALYST

 Avi Grewal is an accomplished leader at the intersection of business, arts, and screen storytelling, shaping the media and entertainment landscape at the Royal Bank of Canada.
-As an executive with Canada’s largest bank, she navigates the intricate world of film and television production financing, collaborating with studios, production companies, and animation houses.
+At Canada’s largest bank, she navigates the intricate world of film and television production financing, collaborating with studios, production companies, and animation houses.
 She is particularly committed to championing emerging producers through RBC’s Emerging Producer Program, facilitating access to essential funding and industry opportunities.
-Her passion for cinema is also evident in her role as Director of Programming at IFFSA Toronto, North America’s largest South Asian Film Festival.
+Her passion for cinema is also evident in her role as Director of Programming, Research & Impact at IFFSA Toronto, North America’s largest South Asian Film Festival.
 Avi’s influence extends to the broader screen and cultural sector through her board memberships at Sheridan College, a leading Canadian institution renowned for screen industries research & innovation, and the Ontario Cultural Attractions Fund, supporting arts and cultural initiatives across the province.
 Holding an MBA from Ivey Business School and a BSc from

 More